 HOW DO ENERGY STORAGE SYSTEMS MITIGATE CLIMATE CHANGE AND REDUCE YOUR CARBON FOOTPRINT?

-Energy storage systems can help the environment by turning on these systems at peak times.
+Energy storage in Ontario can help the environment by turning on these systems at peak times.
 This way, they avoid less used, dirtier power.
 Peak times are typically hot and humid summer days.
 Days when manufacturing remains at full capacity with an increasing use of air-cooling and conditioning for greater comfort.
 Situations like these can drastically increase power demand and ultimately overwhelm the overall grid.

 During these peak demand times, a utility must turn on ‘peaker’ plants that are rarely used and commonly represent fossil fuel generation.
 Being able to use energy storage system power instead of utility power during peaks helps a power grid to avoid the use of the dirtier part of its power supply.
 Ultimately, this helps the environment by emitting less CO2.
 In the long run, this will help to cool the planet and lessen the occurrence and impact of severe and unpredictable weather.